 In recent years, various types of alternative and renewable diesel fuels have emerged that also can help extend or replace diesel fuel.
 The Fischer-Tropsch process, which was invented in the 1920s but today represents a variety of similar processes, converts feedstocks of biomass, methane (natural gas) or coal into paraffinic diesel fuels, commonly referred to as BTL ('biomass-to-liquid'), GTL ('gas-to-liquid') or CTL ('coal-to-liquid'), as the case may be.
 Regardless of feedstock, the process requires gasification and then synthesis to a liquid with the desired properties.
 BTL should not be confused with biodiesel (FAME), which is fundamentally a different fuel.
-Some of these blendstocks, particularly BTL, have relatively low well-to-wheel GHG emissions, and these are preferred over synthetic fuels that are not considered to be low carbon fuels.
+Some of these blendstocks, particularly BTL, have relatively low well-to-wheel GHG emissions, and these are preferred over other synthetic fuels that are not considered to be low carbon fuels.
+CEN TS15940 may be used as a production guideline for GTL and HVO quality; additional engine validation may be needed to ensure the fuel ultimately works well in vehicles and engines.

 These fuels are usable in any diesel engine either in pure form or blended with conventional diesel fuel, although they generally have poor lubricity, which requires the addition of appropriate additives to enable the fuel to meet or exceed requirements.
 The fuels are very clean-burning because they have virtually no sulphur or aromatics.
 They also have very high cetane levels, which enable more efficient engine operation.
 Their distillation profile differs from petroleum diesel fuel, and they have a lower density than the Charter's diesel fuel specification, however, and these factors may reduce fuel economy, compared to an equivalent volume of diesel fuel meeting the Charter's specification.
+CEN TS15940 may be used as a production guideline for GTL and HVO quality; additional engine validation may be needed to ensure the fuel ultimately works well in vehicles and engines.